Aseman-Land/QNostr/README.md

 # QNostr-Module
-An standard Nostr module for Qt written using C++ and QtWebSockets.
+Standard Nostr module for Qt written using C++ and QtWebSockets.

 ## How to Build